morozgrafix/MMM-Valentine/README.md

 Configure the module in your `config.js` file.

-**Note:** After starting the Mirror, it will take a few seconds before the valentine themed icons begins to fall ...
+**Note:** After starting the Mirror, it will take a few seconds before the valentine themed icons begin to fall ...

 ## Using the module